 The same technique can be achieved with colour film after it’s been scanned, but that step isn’t required as there’s a great selection of black and white emulsions on the market.
-Other than lacking colour, monochrome film is capable of producing finer grain and higher sensitivity to light, along with simpler production and development processes.
+Other than lacking colour, monochrome film is capable of producing finer grain and higher sensitivity to light, along with simpler production and more varied development processes.

 Black and white images can also be altered with colour lens filters.
 For example, a green filter would yield a photograph with the green leaves appearing white and red berries — black.
-A red filter would reverse such effect, making leaves darker and berries brighter.
+A red filter would reverse such an effect, making leaves darker and berries brighter.